Czechoslovak Group

-The Czechoslovak Group (CSG) is a Czech industrial-technological holding company, with its headquarters in Prague.
-CSG operated from 13 October 2014 to 14 January 2016 under the name Excalibur Group.
+The Czechoslovak Group (CSG), formerly Excalibur Group, is a Czech industrial-technological holding company encompassing over 100 companies with over 14,000 employees worldwide.
+Headquartered in Prague, CSG operates in several sectors including defense, aerospace, ammunition, automotive, and railway industries.
 Since January 2018, the owner of the Czechoslovak Group is Michal Strnad, the son of the founder, Jaroslav Strnad.
-CSG is one of the largest family-owned companies in the Czech Republic.
+In 2025, Michal Strnad stated that his aim is to grow the Czechoslovak Group into the second largest European defense manufacturer.